christopher192/computer-vision-deep-learning-project/project/object_detection/aerial_maritime/README.md

 Balance between precision and recall/ harmonic mean of precision and recall.
 Providing a balanced assessment of a model's performance while considering both false positives and false negatives.

 ### Precision Recall Curve
 Illustrates the trade-off between precision and recall as the confidence threshold for detecting objects is varied.
 Object detectors are often judged by their ability to achieve `high precision` (minimize false positives)/ achieve `high recall` (minimize false negatives).
+A model that reaches closer to the top-right corner is better

 - Good object detector: Maintain high precision as recall increasing.
 - Poor object detector: Rapid drop in precision as recall increasing.

+### Recall-Confidence Curve
+Show the recall at various confidence thresholds, looking for high recall across the board.
+Example, `All classes 0.96 at 0.000` implies a 96% recall at the lowest confidence threshold, meaning the model captures most `true positives` but may also have many `false positives`.

+### Precision-Confidence Curve
+Display how precision changes with different confidence levels.
+Ideally, want high precision across all confidence levels.
+Example, `All classes 1 at 0.922` means perfect precision (100%) at a high confidence threshold of `0.922`, which is rare and might indicate overfitting.

+### F1 Confidence Curve
+F1 score (harmonic mean of precision and recall) at different confidence thresholds.
+A higher peak suggests better model performance.
+Example, `All classes 0.85 at 0.590` means that `confidence threshold` of `0.590`, the `F1-score` (which balances precision and recall) across all classes is `0.85`.
+This indicates that the model is achieving a good balance between precision and recall at this threshold.

+By knowing the `confidence threshold`, filter the model's predictions based on how confident it is about them.
+- Higher threshold: Only predictions with a confidence score above the threshold will be considered positive (detected).
+This reduces `false positives` but may miss some `true positives` (lower recall).
+- Lower threshold: More predictions will be considered positive, increasing recall (more true positives detected), but this might also increase `false positives` (lower precision).

 ### Average Precision (AP)
 - Compute the area under the `precision-recall curve`, providing a single value that encapsulates the model's precision and recall performance.